neondatabase/website/content/docs/guides/liquibase-workflow.md

 enableTableOfContents: true
 ---

-Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
+Liquibase is an open-source database-independent library for tracking, managing, and applying database schema changes.
 To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide shows you how to set up a developer workflow that uses Liquibase with Neon's branching feature.
-The workflow involves making schema changes to a database on a development branch and applying the changes back to the source database on the main branch of your Neon project.
+This guide shows how to set up a developer workflow using Liquibase with Neon's branching feature.
+The workflow involves making schema changes to a database on a development branch and applying those changes back to the source database on the main branch of your Neon project.

 The instructions in this guide are based on the workflow described in the [Liquibase Developer Workflow](https://www.liquibase.org/get-started/developer-workflow) tutorial.